Skip to content

 Base Transaction Fee

 A base transaction fee must be paid for any transaction included in a block.
-Its value is influenced by the total number of Workers in the system.
+Its value is influenced by the total number of Verifiers in the system.
 The mechanism of its formation is similar to the way a minted reward is obtained and depends on the annualized minted amount.
 Let i -th be the slot:

 B i s = T b i t i s ,